alexwlchan/alexwlchan.net/src/_posts/2023/2023-07-15-picture-plugin.md

 ---

-## Setting the aspect ratio property for zero CLS
+## Providing explicit dimensions for all my images

 Because I have the image dimensions from rszr, I can calculate the aspect ratio of the image and insert it [as a property][ar_property] on the `<img>` tag: